lit/lit.dev/packages/lit-dev-content/site/guide/components/lifecycle.md

 The `firstUpdated` method is called after the element's DOM has been updated the first time, immediately before [`updated`](#updated) is called.

-You can implement `firstUpdated` to perform one-time work after the element's internal DOM has been created.
+You can implement `firstUpdated()` to perform one-time work after the component's DOM has been created.

 ```js
 firstUpdated() {